noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 [Ahaha, it looks great on the surface, but in my world, 90% of the adventurers could use this magic...
-The Heart Tool is the heart of the user herself, and each person’s Heart Tool has a different shape and ability…...
+The Heart Tool is the heart of the user herself, and each person’s Heart Tool has a different shape and ability...
 Incidentally, my Heart Tool is the _Hekatonkheires_ that Kaito-san saw yesterday.]

 Alice’s Heart Tool, _Hekatonkheires_...
 Was it those meteor-like lights swirling